binarymist/BinaryMistBlog/content/publication/SER-podcast-docker-security.md

 In your blog post [Increasing Attacker Cost using Immutable Infrastructure](https://diogomonica.com/2016/11/19/increasing-attacker-cost-using-immutable-infrastructure/), the overarching theme is that application security is still the lowest hanging fruit for an attacker.
 Near the end of your blog post you have a link to [Docker Security Features](https://www.delve-labs.com/articles/docker-security-production-2/), which seems to be mostly focussed on the isolation features I just mentioned.
 Why is Docker isolation much less important than appsec?

 Our applications over the past 15 years in general are not getting any more secure.
-We’ve been trying to educate developers around the issues, but it doesn’t seem to be working, any ideas on how we can improve this situation?
+We’ve been trying to educate developers around the issues, but I'm not convinced that it's working, any ideas on how we can improve this situation?

 ## Inspect app behaviour inside containers, but not VMs